mjdominus/util/README.md

 arguments are joined with spaces and used as the title.
 With no arguments, it uses the current hostname.

+`trim` trims the trailing whitespace from each line in the files named in the arguments, and rewrites the files in place.
+With no arguments, it works as a filter.

 `with-memory-limit` runs a command with its memory limited by the `rlimit` facility.